t-d-k/LibreCrypt/docs/FAQ.md

 *A:* If you're using the "/silent" switch, try removing it and just clicking "OK" on the password dialog to confirm that your password and other details have been entered correctly.

-If LibreCrypt fails to mount, check your command line parameters carefully.
-If your password or volume filename have spaces in them, you'll need to surround them with double-quotes (").
+If LibreCrypt fails to open, check your command line parameters carefully.
+If your password or container filename have spaces in them, you'll need to surround them with double-quotes (").
 Similarly "%" signs may be interpreted in batch files as batch file variables.

 * * *

 <a name="ea"></a>
 *Q: Do I have to partition my drive to use LibreCrypt?*

-*A:* No. LibreCrypt volumes may be stored in files stored on your normal file system.
+*A:* No. LibreCrypt containers may be stored in files stored on your normal file system.

 * * *